 Purchase or Sale of an Existing Franchise Business in NJ

-In addition to all the above, selling or buying a franchise business has some extra steps.
-If you are a franchisee or prospective franchisee who is selling your business or purchasing an existing franchised business, you need to secure the consent of your franchisor, bank and your landlord.
+In addition to the above, selling or buying a franchise business involves additional steps.
+If you are a franchisee or prospective franchisee selling your business or purchasing an existing franchised business, you need to secure the consent of your franchisor, your bank, and your landlord.
 We will incorporate the necessary franchise-related clauses and important contingencies into the purchase and sale agreement to protect you.

-In addition to the normal business sale and purchase issues, we make sure that all franchise agreements are assigned.
-We also ensure that all post-closing liabilities and assets of the business, including obligations to franchisees, are transferred to the new owner.
+In addition to the usual business sale-and-purchase issues, we ensure that all franchise agreements are assigned to the buyer.
+We also ensure that all post-closing liabilities and assets of the company, including obligations to franchisees, are transferred to the new owner.

 We have years of experience helping clients buy and sell franchised businesses.
 Our clients appreciate that we provide quality legal work and responsive service.
-If you plan on purchasing or selling a NJ franchise business, contact Fredrick P. Niemann today, toll-free at (855) 376-5291 or email him at fniemann@hnlawfirm.com.
+If you plan to purchase or sell a NJ franchise business, contact Fredrick P. Niemann today at (732) 863-9900 or email him at fniemann@hnlawfirm.com.

 NJ Partnership, NJ Shareholder and NJ LLC Member Agreement(s):

-A well-written and thought-out agreement with an existing or prospective partner(s), shareholder(s) or LLC member(s) is one of the most essential protections you can have to ensure that verbal promises made to each other are memorialized in writing and legal remedies prevailed upon if your business associate fails to honor his or her commitment.
-Some of the most expensive and vicious business lawsuits involve claims of fraud, breach of contract, allegations of bad faith, etc. by formerly friendly owners, officers and shareholders.
+A well-written and thought-out agreement with an existing or prospective partner(s), shareholder(s), or LLC member(s) is one of the most essential protections you can have to ensure that verbal promises made to each other are memorialized in writing and legal remedies prevail upon if your business associate fails to honor his or her commitment.
+Some of the most expensive and vicious business lawsuits involve claims of fraud, breach of contract, and bad-faith allegations by formerly friendly owners, officers, and shareholders.
 A well-written agreement does not have to be overly expensive and can save you tens of thousands of dollars in future litigation costs.
 For more information, please visit our Shareholder Rights web page.

 Corporate Directors’ and Officers’ Liability

-Directors’ and officers’ liability in NJ occurs when corporate representatives take action(s) that are illegal, unauthorized, or damaging to the business.
-While the corporate structure offers protection from liability in most instances, some actions or decisions can expose directors and officers to personal legal liability even if made in the ordinary course of business.
-Whether it is a claim for or against the Board of Directors, the officers of the corporation, a co-shareholder, or LLC member, strong, experienced counsel is critical to protect not only your rights but your financial and economic interests.
+Directors’ and officers’ liability in NJ arises when corporate representatives take actions that are illegal, unauthorized, or damaging to the business.
+While the corporate structure generally protects directors and officers from liability, some actions or decisions can expose them to personal legal liability, even if taken in the ordinary course of business.
+Whether it is a claim against or on behalf of the Board of Directors, the officers of the corporation, a co-shareholder, or an LLC member, strong, experienced counsel is critical to protect not only your rights but also your financial and economic interests.
 See more on piercing the corporate veil here.

-Many NJ corporations are set up with only a few shareholders owning the company.
-These shareholders must be aware of a legal term known as “piercing the corporate veil” which if applicable, may subject them to individual legal liability for the corporation’s actions, even though they are not the sole shareholders/owners of the business.
-Piercing the corporate veil tool is used by minority shareholders to essentially pierce the shield that protects the officers and directors and in some unique circumstances, majority shareholders, from liability stemming from acts of the corporation.
+Many NJ corporations are set up with only a few shareholders.
+These shareholders must be aware of a legal term known as “piercing the corporate veil,” which, if applicable, may subject them to individual legal liability for the corporation’s actions, even though they are not the sole shareholders/owners of the business.
+Minority shareholders use the piercing of the corporate veil tool to pierce the shield that, essentially, and in some unique circumstances, protects officers and directors, and, in some cases, majority shareholders, from liability stemming from acts of the corporation.
 Typically, officers, directors, and owners/shareholders are not held personally liable for acts committed by the corporation as an entity.
-However, the courts will allow a plaintiff to hold individual officers, directors, and shareholders personally liable if the court determines that the corporation was purposely underfunded or operated in such a way that the responsible persons could fraudulently avoid liability.
+However, the courts will allow a plaintiff to hold individual officers, directors, and shareholders personally liable if the court determines that the corporation was purposely underfunded or operated in a way that enabled the responsible persons to fraudulently avoid liability.

-In determining whether a plaintiff can pierce the corporate veil, the courts will look at each case individually, taking into account numerous factors.
+In determining whether a plaintiff can pierce the corporate veil, courts consider each case individually and weigh numerous factors.

 Please visit our Shareholder Rights Litigation page for more information.